10 Steps to Become a Millionaire in 5 Years (or Less)

 Right now, look at your health.
 How much attention do you give it?
 You’ve heard a million times that your health is important.
 You’re aware, but are you paying attention?
 Or, is your attention on other things?

 Your attention can be measured by what triggers you in your environment.
-Hence, people who are addicted to alcohol get triggered by many things in their environment to think about alcohol.
+Hence, people who are addicted to alcohol are triggered by many things in their environment to think about alcohol.

 What triggers you?